OCHA-DAP/hdx-signals/CONTRIBUTING.md

 [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).
 See the Tidyverse guide on [how to create a great issue](https://code-review.tidyverse.org/issues/) for more advice.

+## Overall flow

+### Developer setup

+Before you start, follow these steps to setup the repository for development:

+1. Clone GitHub repository.
+2. Install R version 4.3.3.
+You might find the R installation manager [rig](https://github.com/r-lib/rig) helpful in managing your installation versions.
+3. Install `{renv}` with `install.packages("renv").
+4. Install project dependencies using `renv::init()`.
+5. Ensure you have the necessary environment variables defined.
+See [ENVIRONMENT.md](ENVIRONMENT.md) for more details.

 ### Pull request process

+Create a pull request to address a specific issue.

 *   Pull the latest version of `main` and install all dependencies with `renv::restore()`.
 *   Create a Git branch for your pull request (PR).
 You could use `usethis::pr_init("brief-description-of-change")`.
-*   Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
+*   Make your changes, commit to git, and then create a PR in GitHub.
+For convenience you can do this by running `usethis::pr_push()`, and following the prompts in your browser.
     Ensure that `CHANGES.md` is updated as described below.
     The title of your PR should briefly describe the change.
     The body of your PR should contain `Fixes #issue-number`.

 ### Update `CHANGES.md`

+Add a bullet point to the `CHANGES.md` file to describe the changes in your PR.

 *   All PR changes need to be reflected in `CHANGES.md`.
 Add a bullet to the top of `NEWS.md` (i.e. just below the first header).
 Follow the style described